 Switch to a Standing Desk (and Use a Balance Board)

 If you have a job that keeps you at your desk all day, you don’t necessarily have to sit while you work.
 Consider switching to a standing desk, so you can be on your feet for several hours a day instead of sitting.
 To add movement to this option, get yourself a balance board.
 These boards help you get more physical activity throughout the day, even if you’re stuck standing at your desk most of the time.

 If you work above the ground floor in your building, skip the elevator.
 Get into the habit of giving yourself more time to get where you need to go, and use the stairs to get there instead of standing on the elevator.
 Walking up and down a few or more flights of stairs on a regular basis is an effective way to get your heart pumping and keep your feet moving.

 You might not realize just how often you sit while taking care of everyday tasks, such as talking on the phone.
 Whether you’re at home, at work, or out in public, start making sure that you’re on your feet and moving around while engaging in these more mundane tasks.
 Walking around while doing these is an easy way to avoid sitting too much during the day.

-If you can't walk around much during the day, for example if you work at a desk job or behind a counter, you can still engage in movement.
-Simple stretching exercises can help you get some physical activity while you're standing around.
+If you can’t walk around much during the day, for example if you work at a desk job or behind a counter, you can still make movement a daily habit.
+Simple stretching exercises can help you get some physical activity while you’re standing around.
 Stretch your calves and rotate your feet at the ankles to keep your muscles flexible.
-While you should still make it a point to stand more often, you can do these kinds of stretches while you're sitting at your desk.
-Keep in mind that you can also stand and do stretches when you're watching TV at home.
+While you should still make it a point to stand more often, you can do these kinds of stretches while you’re sitting at your desk.
+Keep in mind that you can also stand and do stretches when you’re watching TV at home.

 Track Your Physical Activity